amilasm/amilasm/README.md

 Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px">

 I’m Amila Sampath, a Software Engineer based in Sri Lanka, deeply passionate about leveraging technology to solve real-world problems.
 With a degree in Information Technology, specializing in Software Engineering from SLIIT, I have nurtured a solid foundation in both theoretical and practical aspects of software development.
 In my professional journey, I have had the opportunity to work with emerging technologies across different sectors, from eCommerce to digital content management and even IoT projects.
-This exposure has not only enhanced my technical skills but also enriched my problem-solving techniques and project management abilities.
+This exposure has not only enhanced my technical skills but also enriched my problem-solving techniques and project management abilities.<br>

-  ### 🤝🏻 Here’s what I do:
+  ### Here’s what I do:
-  🌐 Web Application Development
+  🌐 Web Application Development<br>
-  🔗 Technology Integration
+  🔗 Technology Integration<br>
-  💡 Innovative Problem Solving
+  💡 Innovative Problem Solving<br>
-  🛠️ Project Leadership
+  🛠️ Project Leadership<br>
   🖼️ Digital Creation

   <br>